EugeneCore/litebase/readme.md

 ### Save

-.save method will create a new document with a unique _id:
+.save method will create a new document with an unique _id:

 ```js
 let user =